nautobot/nautobot-app-ssot/docs/admin/install.md

 ## Integrations Configuration

 The `nautobot-ssot` package includes multiple integrations.
 Each requires extra dependencies defined in `pyproject.toml`.
-See the [installation guide](#installation-guide) for instructions on installing these dependencies.
+See the [install guide](#install-guide) for instructions on installing these dependencies.

 Set up each integration using the specific guides: